dcit202Andriod/Group-22/README.md

 - View detailed recipe instructions and ingredients.
 - Explore popular and trending recipes.
 - User-friendly interface with intuitive navigation.
+- For the best user experience, we recommend using the app in light mode.

 ## Development Setup